 Scripture Reading — Philippians 2:1-4

-Value others above yourselves, not looking to your own interests but … to the interests of others.
+Each of you should look not only to your own interests, but also to the interests of others.
+Philippians 2:4 —

 Sometimes it’s hard to be an “others-oriented” person.
 Such a person is always looking out for other people and thinking about what they need, how they feel, and what concerns they have.
 You can spot “othersoriented” people in a group.
 They are always turning their attention to other people and their well-being.
 But it’s often hard for most of us to be that way.

 As human beings, it’s easier to think about ourselves than about others, to think of our needs rather than the needs of others, to focus the conversation on ourselves rather than on others.
 If you wonder why this is so, remind yourself that the very nature of sin is to be selfcentered.
 Because of sin, we find it easier to be concerned with ourselves than with others.